Adaptive-Horizon Conflict-Based Search for Closed-Loop Multi-Agent Path Finding: acr:accbs

 \makeatletter \xpatchcmd{\algorithmic}{\itemsep\z@}{\itemsep=0.5pt}{}{} \makeatother

-\myparagraph{\circled{1} Initialization} -- We initialize the running horizon to~$h_r = 1$.
-The root node of the constraint tree has an empty constraint set and stores the jointly individually optimal~$H_{\max}$-step trajectories for all agents, obtained by running the low-level planner without constraints.
-Its cost is computed as in \cref{def:cost-function}.
-This node is inserted into the priority queue~$\mathrm{OPEN}$, ordered by~$J_{H_{\max}}(n)$.
-No conflict-free prefix has been found yet, so~$\vtau_{\mathrm{best}}^{A^t,H_{\max}}$ is empty.
+{ \myparagraph{Initialization and horizon adaptation} -- \gls{acr:accbs} starts with~$h_r=1$ and a root node containing unconstrained individually optimal~$H_{\max}$-step trajectories, ordered in~$\mathrm{OPEN}$ by~$J_{H_{\max}}$.
+For the current~$h_r$, \textsc{PrefixCBS} performs best-first CBS expansion but detects conflicts only inside the active prefix.
+If it returns a prefix-feasible node~$n$, the node becomes the incumbent; if~$h_r < H_{\max}$ and time remains, \gls{acr:accbs} increments~$h_r$, reinserts~$n$, and continues on the same tree.
+By~\cref{lem:cost-invariance,prop:tree-reuse}, this horizon increase neither changes existing node costs nor invalidates existing parent--child relations.
+The loop stops when a node is conflict-free for~$h_r=H_{\max}$ or the time budget expires; the first-step movement of the latest incumbent is returned, with PIBT used only if no $h_r=1$ incumbent is found. }

-\begin{remark}[Connection to PIBT and one-step optimization] At~$h_{\mathrm{r}}=1$, \gls{acr:accbs} returns a conflict-free next step that is \emph{globally optimal} with respect to the cost in \cref{def:cost-function}.
-In contrast, PIBT~\cite{okumura2022priority} uses heuristic priority rules, and although Anytime PIBT~\cite{gandotra2025anytime} also optimizes the single-step transition (thus matching \gls{acr:accbs} at $h_r=1$), such one-step optimization is inherently myopic~\cite{gandotra2025anytime}. \gls{acr:accbs} mitigates this by iteratively extending the horizon, enabling multi-step coordination and substantially improved performance. \end{remark}
+\begin{remark}[Connection to PIBT and one-step optimization] {When the $h_r=1$ prefix search completes,} \gls{acr:accbs} returns a conflict-free next step that is \emph{globally optimal} w.r.t. the cost in \cref{def:cost-function}.
+In contrast, PIBT~\cite{okumura2022priority} uses heuristic priority rules.
+Although Anytime PIBT optimizes the single-step transition (thus matching \gls{acr:accbs} at $h_r=1$), such one-step optimization is inherently myopic~\cite{gandotra2025anytime}. \gls{acr:accbs} mitigates this by iteratively extending the horizon, enabling multi-step coordination and substantially improved performance. \end{remark}